mikeroyal/Self-Hosting-Guide/README.md

 [Kompose](https://kompose.io/) is a conversion tool for Docker Compose to container orchestrators such as [Kubernetes](https://kubernetes.io/) or [OpenShift](https://openshift.com/).

+[SwarmKit](https://github.com/moby/swarmkit) is a toolkit for orchestrating distributed systems at any scale.
+It includes primitives for node discovery, raft-based consensus, task scheduling and more.

 [Containerd](https://containerd.io/) is a daemon that manages the complete container lifecycle of its host system, from image transfer and storage to container execution and supervision to low-level storage to network attachments and beyond.
 It is available for Linux and Windows.

 [Podman](https://podman.io/) is a daemonless, open source, Linux native tool designed to make it easy to find, run, build, share and deploy applications using Open Containers Initiative (OCI) Containers and Container Images.
 Podman provides a command line interface (CLI) familiar to anyone who has used the Docker Container Engine.